Updated: Mar 7

 I didn’t have time to react before the first bullet shot through the air, splitting Jay’s back windshield to the front --just missing me.
 I crouched down as far as I could towards the gas pedals, covering my ears and face as the glass fell.
 I knew that I let out a series of screeches, but the sounds of the bullets ricocheting off Daisy muffled my screams.
 I didn’t know how long I was down there, but I heard tires screech off down the street, and soon Daisy’s passenger door ripped open.

-“MAYA!”
+“MYA!”
 The voice said again, this time pulling me from the sunken place.

 My head swayed a little as I gazed onto Leno.
 My eyes looked through him, until they drifted down to the crimson streaks running from his shoulder to his forearm.

-“Maya!
+“Mya!
 I need to know if you’re hurt?”
 He asked, still on the outside of the car looking in at me.

 Leno drove me back home after dusting off the dashboard and the seats where the shattered glass rested.
 I urged him to go to the hospital seeing that he was shot in his left shoulder, but he insisted I needed more assistance than he did.
 We rode in silence for the most part all the way back home.
 He would make small gestures to rub my leg, or ask if I was hungry, but I couldn’t shake what just happened, and I knew he couldn’t either.
 He kept both arms on the steering wheel, gripping it tighter and tighter to where I could hear the rubber making subtle squeaking sounds underneath his palms.

 When we pulled up to my house the sun was still high at 3:30 p.m., Jay was sitting on the porch smoking another Black & Mild waiting for us.
-He stood up on the stairs while me and Leno got out the car.
+He stood up on the stairs while me and Leno got out of the car.
 I ran into Jay’s arms, and Leno walked past Jay into the house.

 Jay held my face in his hands and looked at me, then over my shoulder at Daisy, and kissed my forehead, “I’m glad that you’re okay.”
-Then followed behind Leno into the house, shutting the door, and leaving me outside.
+Then he followed behind Leno into the house, shutting the door, and leaving me outside.

 I twiddled my thumbs together not knowing what I should do.
 I didn’t know if I should go into the house to calm Jay since I knew he was probably upset, or if I should just stay outside while they handled their business.
+My legs still felt wobbly from the shoot-out.
+I thought about storming Jay with a lecture, but I knew that would undoubtedly end with me crying in Jay’s arms and him reassuring me that after a body shop visit for Daisy, everything will be okay.

 “Jay, what’s going on?”
 I ask, jumping out the car into his path.